The Catchment Ultra

 Running on top of the Tararuas next to the water catchment area on the undulating South Range Road and then through the windfarm on North Range Road (following the same route as the North Range Traverse for the last 25km), makes for a beautifully scenic run.
 The stunning vistas and easy terrain underfoot for most of the way, combine to offer a very enjoyable ultramarathon experience.
 Once you reach the woolshed on Hall Block Road, it is only another 5.5km of steep descent to the bottom of Hall Block Road, from where a short stretch along Gorge Road takes you back to the finish at the Ferry Reserve.
 Relax and grab some sustenance while you wait for the afternoon prize giving.

-Aid stations: Exact placement of the aid stations are still to be confirmed.
+Aid stations: Aid stations for the Catchment Ultra will be located at approximately the 7km, 17km, 26km, 36km and 44km marks.
 While adequate aid station facilities will be provided, these should not be relied upon as your sole source of hydration and nutrition.

 Cut-off times: The cut-off time for the event is 3pm, giving participants in the Catchment Ultra 8.5 hours to finish the race.
 Participants who have not reached the 25km point at the Pahiatua Track after 5 hours (by 11:30am) will not be allowed to continue the second half of the race.